sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-final-case.md

 1. List of the predefined and custom skills
 1. The skills sequence and how they are integrated
 1. The necessary Azure Search tier for this solution

+## Cleaning your environment - Again

+You have completed all of the hands-on portions of the course.
+We recommend deleting the resource group (and all of the resources in it) to avoid incurring extra charges.

 ## Next Step